uxert/Homework-from-modeling/README.md

 - money can be calculated up to the value 2^64 - 1 (should be more than enough...)
 - max railway pieces amount can be up to 2^64 - 1

+### Your task:
+Given any map with defined cities sizes and distances, find the best possible way to connect those cities with train rails.

 [^1]: Each of these one-letter variables is a parameter given when solving a specific case of the problem and each one is accessible through config.ini file.